Plan and Scope the Pentest

 External Network

-IP Addresses Number of active IP addresses in your external network that need to be tested.
+IP Addresses Enter the number of active IP addresses in your external network that need to be tested.

 Internal Network

-IP Addresses Number of active IP addresses in your internal network that need to be tested.
+IP Addresses Enter the number of active IP addresses in your internal network that need to be tested.

 If you’re working with servers on the cloud, you can also set up a Cloud Configuration asset.